Microsoft Power BI file content :

 – Late cancellations, between one and two weeks (cat C), were requested by airlines mainly for flights scheduled during the first two weeks of November (A national lockdown was annonced on the 28th of October and was scheduled to last a minimum of one month).

-– Early cancellations (cat F) were almost non-existent for flights scheduled in March and April, but now represent the largest volume of all cancellations (70% in first two weeks of November, and up to 80% for the end of November).
-Naturally, all cancellations made for flights scheduled after beginning of January 2021 4 weeks in advance.
+– Early cancellations > 4 weeks (cat F) were almost non-existent for flights scheduled in March and April, but now represent the largest volume of all cancellations (90% of slots in February).